samboy/blog/80-20-myth/README.md

 lunacy lunacyNFSGdata.lua | grep 'Monte' | grep women | awk '
 {print $6 " " $2}' | tr -d % > data4montefemale.dat
 ```

+If you do not wish to compile Lunacy, running `lua` (or `luajit`) will
+work and even generate the same Monte Carlo output, but will be a lot
+slower.

 # Making the graphs in GNUplot